stevebrownlee/labs/pages/home.md

   enabled: true
   align: left
   image: "/assets/images/home/team--small.png"
-  heading: "We've helped hundreds of people grow their technical careers."
-  sub_heading: ""
+  heading: "Rekindle The Flame 🔥"
+  sub_heading: "Remember the excitement when you started as a developer, when the whole world felt like it was yours to discover?"
+  sub_heading_2: "Reignite that passion for learning and deepen your competencies with Stepping Stone Labs' hands-on workshops.
+You will work with a select group of curious developers to gain in-demand skills and a strong network of peers that will transform you into a respected and valued developer that elevates any team."
   features:
-    enabled: true
+    enabled: false
     list:
-      - text: "Seasoned professionals that want to accelerate a career."
+      - text: "Experienced professionals wanting to accelerate a career."
         fa_icon: "fas fa-check"
       - text: "Technologists that need to acquire a specific skill."
-        fa_icon: "fas fa-check"
-      - text: "Beginners looking to break into the field."
         fa_icon: "fas fa-check"
       - text: "People seeking coaching for their personal goals."
         fa_icon: "fas fa-check"